-Determining which sustainability metrics an organization should track is one of the most important issues facing practitioners today.
+Determining which ESG metrics an organization should track is one of the most important issues facing practitioners today.

 For example, a hospital may use desflurane as an anesthetic for surgeries and procedures.
 Replacing desflurane with an eco-friendly substitute will lower greenhouse gas.
 But if your operation uses water as a major product ingredient, then it may be hard to materially reduce water use.
 And you likely can’t change the source or corresponding emissions if it’s supplied by a local authority.

 Despite record reporting submissions to organizations like Carbon Disclosure Project (CDP) and Global Resource Institute (GRI), and more companies publishing sustainability reports, the practice of sustainability reporting remains relatively nascent.

 Readers of corporate sustainability reports want to see companies provide direct and useful information about their sustainability impacts and what actions are being taken.
 A common miss is how key sustainability impacts are addressed in operations.

 For example, although many may report onsite fuel, corporate fleets, business travel, energy purchased from utilities, and even employee commutes, they often don’t include metrics on water, waste, procurement, toxins, or supply chain impacts because those categories are not required under many reporting schemes.

 But these may contribute significantly to an organization’s environmental footprint.

 “Metrics” Should Drive The “Report”